Global Lie-Tresse theorem: Examples and counter-examples

 There are two approaches to calculate differential invariants of a pseudogroup action.
 Both are essentially microlocal, as one uses the Lie algebra sheaf while the other the local pseudogroup (a germ of unity).

-The first method is related to solution of the Lie equation $L_{\hat X}(I)=0$, where $X\in\mathcal{G}$ is the element of the Lie algebra sheaf and $I$ a function on $\E$.
-This is a linear PDE, and in some cases with additional symmetry it can be effectively solved (one does not need to find all solutions, but only some solutions of lower degree, as the Lie-Tresse theorem will yield then the rest).
+The first method is related to solution of the Lie equation $L_{\hat X}(I)=0$, where $X\in\mathcal{G}$ is the element of the Lie algebra sheaf of $G$ and $I$ a function on $\E$.
+This is a linear PDE, and in some cases with additional symmetry it can be effectively solved for lower order invariants.
+The equation for invariant derivations is also linear, so if these two steps are resolved, the Lie-Tresse theorem will yield the algebra $\A$.
 But in general to find the solutions is a difficult task.

 The other approach is to use parametrization of the pseudogroup (the method of moving frames) and to exclude the parameters along the orbit, to obtain the expressions of differential invariants.
-The calculations here are more algorithmic as the action is affine in the highest derivatives, but there are serious restrictions of the method: the group $G$ shall be nicely parametrized (which is not the case, for instance, with the symplectic and contact pseudogroups), and the action has to be locally free (the standard technical assumption).
+The calculations here are more algorithmic as the action is affine in the highest derivatives, so provided the arising algebraic equations can be solved, the algebra $\A$ can be computed.
+However there are restrictions of the method: the group $G$ shall be nicely parametrized and the action has to be locally free (the standard technical assumption).

-To calculate the global rational-polynomial invariants any combination of these methods can be applied, but more important shall be the methods from the invariant theory.
-Indeed, the action of $G$ prolonged to the $k$-jets, namely that of $G_a^k$ on $\E_a^k$, is an algebraic action of a Lie group on an algebraic manifold.
-One searches for rational invariants of this action.
+To calculate the global rational-polynomial invariants any combination of these methods can be applied, with an essential input coming from the constructive invariant theory.
+Indeed, the action of $G$ prolonged to the $k$-jets reduces to an algebraic action of the Lie group $G_a^k$ on the algebraic manifold $\E_a^k$.
+One searches for rational-polynomial invariants of this action.

-This is still a difficult task, but much more feasible.
-In a forthcoming publication we will explain how the use of relative invariants further simplifies this problem and makes its solution algorithmic.
-In a similar way one finds invariant derivations, and then the Lie-Tresse theorem finishes the story (the symbolic calculus helps finding the number of necessary invariants and derivations).
+This is still a difficult but much more feasible task, because due to Theorem \ref{Thm2} we are looking for invariants in the smaller space of rational-polynomial differential functions.
+In the first approach the rational solutions of linear PDEs can be found by applications of the methods of differential algebra and differential Galois theory.
+In the second approach the Gr\"obner basis methods are useful.

+\begin{remark} The method of constructing differential invariants from a cross-section became popular recently \cite{OP}.
+Globally it is restrictive as not all pseudogroups admit such sections (whence the assumption of freeness of the action).
+Even on the level of finite jets, for the action of algebraic Lie groups the section may not exist.
+However there always exists a quasi-section (an irreducible subvariety intersecting a generic orbit in finite number of points), see \cite[Proposition 2.7]{PV}.
+These can be used for constructive approach to differential invariants. \end{remark}